• Skip to primary navigation

 Benefits/Drawbacks:

-This function is useful for when you want to take advantage of off-peak electric rates, or perhaps want to let your washing machine run while you’re out of the house to avoid the sounds of the appliance bothering you.
+This function is useful when you want to take advantage of off-peak electric rates, or perhaps want to let your washing machine run while you’re out of the house to avoid the sounds of the appliance bothering you.

 Spin + Pump Out